Business Food Waste Partnership Grants

 • Ongoing support for the target audience to ensure the desired behaviours are maintained

-Does this project have a monitoring and evaluation plan to monitor progress, manage risk and measure success?
-(20%)
+Project has a monitoring & evaluation plan to monitor progress, manage risk and measure success (20%)

 • Project integrates monitoring and evaluation across project timeframe, aligning with EPA milestone and reporting requirements